 Laryngeal surgery is generally recommended for laryngeal cancer, which affects the aerodigestive tract.
 This tract includes the upper digestive and respiratory organs, such as the mouth, vocal cords, nose, throat, and windpipe.
 Aerodigestive-related conditions usually appear as a sore throat, or difficulty speaking, swallowing, or breathing.
 Some of these illnesses can be treated with medicine, while others require surgery.

 People who have benign aerodigestive tract lesions such as polyps, nodules, and cysts can sometimes be removed by surgery.
 Vocal professionals such as singers, teachers, public speakers, and sales people tend to have high incidence of these lesions, says Nwanmegha Young, MD, director of the Yale Medicine Speech and Swallow Surgery Program.

-Swallowing issues have many causes, including Zenker’s Diverticulum and cricopharyngeal achalasia.
-Dr. Young performs endoscopic laser surgery in these cases.
+Swallowing issues have many causes, and in some cases, Dr. Young performs endoscopic laser surgery.
 This is minimally invasive, leaves no scar and patients go home the same day.